Funny Rhyming Poems for Kids

 It's hard to take it out on a moth (who probably wasn't even alive anymore), so I did the next best thing.
 I wrote a poem.

-A NOTE TO THE MOTH WHO ATE MY SWEATER a funny poem for kids by Denise Rodgers on ClassroomPoems.com.
+A NOTE TO THE MOTH WHO ATE MY SWEATER, a funny rhyming poem by Denise Rodgers on ClassroomPoems.com.

 A NOTE TO THE MOTH WHO ATE MY SWEATER